 As the seminary gained its fame and influence around the world, the town’s citizenry witnessed the simultaneous burgeoning of the international textile empire next door, in the lineup of Lawrence’s massive, red-brick mills along the Merrimack, a rib having been taken out of Andover to create the mill city in the first place.
 The spectacle surely helped residents develop a bigger-than-local perspective and allowed them to believe that Andover’s missionary factory was a plausible, intercontinental undertaking.
 Wealthy, well-connected Andoverites, themselves successful in business, gave substantial amounts of money to the seminary and the associated missionary movement.
 Ordinary church-goers in turn gave their pennies.
 The hoi polloi also engaged in such mundane though essential labors as running the boarding houses that were essential in the years before any dorms were built.
 Indeed, from my perspective, the more important, largely untold story is about the lay people’s role in the seminary’s gargantuan, guaranteed-to-fail, global mission.

 3. John Updike, Due Considerations: Essays and Criticism (New York: Alfred A. Knopf, 2007), 28.
-Note: Congregationalism was the state-supported established church in all but one of the New England colonies.
+Note: Congregationalism was the established church in all but one of the New England colonies.
 Baptist Rhode Island was the exception.

 4. Of course, long before the war began, the Enlightenment's ideas, specifically deism, were starting to challenge orthodox religious beliefs.
-The war itself was a byproduct of the American Revolution.

 5. The Essex Company bought slightly under seven square miles of private farmland, some in Andover and the rest in another riverside town, Methuen, when they set about creating Lawrence in the early 1840s.